CHALLENGE: SIMPLIFY COLLABORATION WITH SECURE WAY TO SYNC AND SHARE FILES

 Wissam Halabi, Distinguished Engineer, Chief Infrastructure Architect, EMC

-Syncplicity works with standards-based storage systems from EMC and other vendors.
+Syncplicity by Axway works with standards-based storage systems from EMC and other vendors.
 EMC IT decided to use Atmos storage for teams that need disaster recovery capabilities, and Isilon storage for teams that need access to home directories and file shares.
 Total storage to-date is 3TB.
 “We can protect the data because it’s all in our own data centers,” Halabi says.

 “In today's global, mobile, and social world, we are on a collision course between the technology experience we have in our personal and professional lives.
-Syncplicity straddles both worlds, giving our employees the consistent, convenient experience they need to be productive whether they are in the office or on the go.”
+Syncplicity by Axway straddles both worlds, giving our employees the consistent, convenient experience they need to be productive whether they are in the office or on the go.”

 Vic Bhagat, Chief Information Officer, EMC

 Another security feature is that administrators can only sign in from the EMC network, and need a complex password.
 To restore files, administrators also need the employee’s password and must use an EMC-issued device.

 “Ironically, sometimes the best way to secure a process is to not lock it down, but allow it to happen with the proper controls and IT reporting in place,” says David Martin, Senior Vice President and Chief Security Officer for EMC.
 “The ability to set granular policy controls and gain visibility into file sharing while providing a delightful experience is the only way IT can ‘manage the unmanageable.’”

 “Ironically, sometimes the best way to secure a process is to not lock it down, but allow it to happen with the proper controls and IT reporting in place.
 The ability to set granular policy controls and gain visibility into file sharing while providing a delightful experience is the only way IT can ‘manage the unmanageable.’”